Sharp Creek Campground

 Overview

-Watch out for Limited cell service, summer storms that drop wind and hail, and typical Rim country weekend demand.
+Watch out for Highway noise near some sites, limited cell service, summer storms, and normal Rim weekend demand.

 At a Glance